Sheldon Morgenstern: Eastern Music Festival

-In 1962, he founded in Guilford College (Greensboro) the Eastern Music Festival which will become a major centre for summer classical music in the United States, and where great artists and teachers will regularly participate, such as Joseph Gingold, Leonard Rose, Dorothy DeLay, Philip Farkas, Gérard Poulet, Michel Lethiec, Gary Karr, the Beaux Arts Trio, the Guarneri String Quartet, Robert Bloom, John Mack, Leon Fleischer, Charles Rosen, Vic Firth, Saul Goodman, Franco Gulli, Jaime Laredo, Lukas Foss, Peter Paul Fuchs, Gunther Schuller, Richard Pittman, Mircea Cristescu, Mathias Bamert...
+In 1962, he founded in Guilford College (Greensboro) the Eastern Music Festival which became a major centre for summer classical music in the United States, and where great artists and teachers will regularly participate, such as Joseph Gingold, Leonard Rose, Dorothy DeLay, Gérard Poulet, Gary Karr, the Beaux Arts Trio, the Guarneri String Quartet, Robert Bloom, John Mack, Leon Fleischer, Charles Rosen, Vic Firth, Franco Gulli, Jaime Laredo, Lukas Foss, Peter Paul Fuchs, Gunther Schuller.

-With a very busy season - three orchestras presenting 16 different programmes, dozens of chamber music ensembles, nearly 250 instrumentalists including 40 pianists - the Eastern Music Festival's programme is extremely rich and varied in the field of instrumental classical music.
-The quality of this programming has earned Morgenstern two times programming awards from the ASCAP.
+The Eastern Music Festival presents an extensive programme of instrumental classical musical each season, featuring three orchestras, 16 different programmes, numerous chamber ensembles, and nearly 250 instrumentalists, including 40 pianists.
+The quality of the festival's programming earned Morgenstern two ASCAP programming awards.

-Morgenstern will devote most of his musical career to developing and maintaining the artistic and pedagogical level of this summer festival.
+Morgenstern devoated most of his musical career to developing and maintaining the artistic and pedagogical level of this summer festival.
 The festival's student interns are hand-picked from a large number of candidates each year in America and Europe.
-Among the alumni of this festival are Wynton Marsalis, Adrian McDonnell, Antoine Tamestit, Guillaume Sutre.
+Among the alumni of this festival are Wynton Marsalis, Paul Phillips (conductor), Adrian McDonnell, Antoine Tamestit, Guillaume Sutre.